Ian Boden | Sales Director at Lendinvest

-LendInvest welcomed both the EPC and HMO licence changes, for the simple reason that both will lead to the raising of standards within the rental market.
-There is no reason for tenants to have to get by in cold, non-energy efficient homes, nor should they be stuck in overly cramped, poor-quality HMOs.
-The private rental sector plays a key part in providing for national housing needs, and it can only properly fulfil this function by operating responsibly and professionally.
+LendInvest welcomed both the EPC and HMO licence changes for the simple reason that both will lead to the raising of standards within the rental market.
+There is no reason for tenants to have to get by in cold homes, nor should they be stuck in overly cramped, poor-quality HMOs.
+The private rented sector plays a key part in providing for national housing needs and it can only properly fulfil this function by operating responsibly and professionally.

 The impact so far